Top 10 Most Popular Dog Breeds For Indian Homes

 3) How do I know if a breeder is reputable?

 Look for breeders who prioritize the health and well-being of their dogs, conduct health screenings on breeding stock, provide proper care and socialization for puppies, and offer written contracts and health guarantees.
-Visiting the breeder’s facility in person and asking for references can also help assess their reputation.
+Visiting the breeder’s facility in person and asking for references can also help assess their reputation, particularly for international breeds.

 4) What are some common health issues in dogs, and how can I prevent them?